Android App Setup

 is valid.
 If it is, then the Button SDK will initialize the Purchase Path flow.

-If Button can exchange the given url for a fully attributed action, the fetch will complete with a PurchasePath.
+If Button can exchange the given URL for a fully attributed action, the fetch will complete with a PurchasePath.
 Starting a purchasePath

 will pass control to the Button SDK which will open the Brand app, install flow, or web checkout.